 The best way to keep your hair healthy after bleaching is to avoid combing it while it is still wet.
 Your hair is more fragile and prone to breakage when wet.
 This cardinal rule applies to all types of hair.

 If you are wondering how to make your hair healthy again after bleaching, you can try a few home remedies to overturn the damage.
-Here are some hand-picked top tips categorized by hair concerns to get you going.
+Here are some hair damage prevention tips categorized by hair concerns to get you going.

 Top Tips To Repair Severely Bleach-Damaged Hair